giarcjc/anagram-search/README.md

 Once the project is up and running you should see a log file resembling `anagram-search    | {"name":"Anagram-Search-Api","hostname":"1639c1de5348","pid":46,"level":30,"msg":"Express server bunyan listening on port 3000","time":"2018-09-07T04:29:36.715Z","v":0}` which lets you know the api is ready for your queries.

+## Creating the Corpus

+In order to verify that anagrams being returned for a given word are actual English words, we utilize a corpus.
+The corpus is stored in Redis, which means we need to ingest a dictionary file (assumed to be dictionary.txt.gz) into the data store.

-Next we'll create the corpus by importing the dictionary into Redis.
+We'll create the corpus by importing the dictionary into Redis.
 First exec into the docker container via:

 `npm run shell`

-and then run `npm run import` to run the import command which builds the corpus inside the container (see Creating the Corpus below).

-## Creating the Corpus
+and then run

 `npm run import`

-In order to verify that anagrams being returned for a given word are actual English words, we utilize a corpus.
-The corpus is stored in Redis, which means we need to ingest a dictionary file (assumed to be dictionary.txt.gz) into the data store.
-Running `npm run import` will unzip and import the dictionary.txt.gz at the root level of the project.
+to run the import command which will unzip and import the dictionary.txt.gz located at the root level of the project.
+Alternately if you're running locally

 ## Using the API